 New Billing System

 I want to announce that I have officially moved off of WHMCS.
 For those interested, this software is not a billing platform in the Web Hosting space but rather a digital download-focused billing system called Easy Digital Downloads.
-EDD specifically works with WordPress, a specialty of mine, and comes with a software licensing extension.
+EDD works explicitly with WordPress, a specialty of mine, and comes with a software licensing extension.
 I’ll be using the software licensing extension to handle all of the license activations and checks.
 The system is inherently different from WHMCS, but it does just as good a job.

 Changes in Documentation & Support Ticketing